jeremylynch83/drjeremylynch/master/features.md

+# Is brain aneurysm surgery high risk? {features}
+---
+description: What to expect from aneurysm treatment, how surgical risks compare with endovascular options, and why many aneurysms are monitored rather than operated on.
+image: feature_screening.jpg
+tags: Aneurysm
+---

+Brain aneurysms (otherwise known as cerebral or intracranial aneurysms) are treated to prevent them from bleeding, to stop a rebleed if one has already burst, or if they are enlarging and causing symptoms by pressing on the brain or nerves.
+Not every aneurysm needs an operation.
+Not all need treatment, with many best monitored with scans over time, alongside control of blood pressure, stopping smoking, and other lifestyle changes.
+Doctors use structured scoring systems such as **PHASES** (which predicts rupture risk) and **UIATS** (Unruptured Intracranial Aneurysm Treatment Score) to help decide whether treatment is necessary.

+There are two main treatment options:

+* **Surgical clipping**: An operation in which the skull is temporarily opened and a tiny metal clip is placed across the neck of the aneurysm to seal it off.
+* **Endovascular treatment**: A minimally invasive approach performed from inside the blood vessels, usually by passing catheters from the groin or wrist up to the brain.
+Platinum coils, stents, or flow-diverting devices are placed to seal or redirect blood flow away from the aneurysm.

+Historically, clipping was the only option.
+Since the early 2000s, large clinical studies such as the **International Subarachnoid Aneurysm Trial (ISAT)** have shown that endovascular coiling gives good outcomes for many patients.
+Today, most aneurysms that can be treated this way are managed endovascularly as it is a less invasive technique.

+## Risks and recovery with surgical clipping

+Risks include:

+* **Severe brain injury or death**: Rare, around 1%.
+* **Stroke**: Occurs in about 5–15% of cases.
+This can cause weakness of the arms or legs, problems with speech, or vision changes.
+* **Local effects**: The operation can affect the brain close to the aneurysm, leading to temporary swelling or bruising.
+* **Epileptic seizures**: Rarely patients can develop epileptic seizures after surgery.
+* **Infection**: The wound from the craniotomy (surgical opening in the skull) can very rarely become infected.

+Recovery after clipping is usually longer than after endovascular treatment.
+Short-term discomfort is expected.
+Swelling and bruising of the face are common, sometimes causing the eyes to close for a few days.
+Headaches often occur.
+Some patients notice a feeling that the **bone flap** (the piece of bone removed during surgery and secured with plates) moves.
+This feels unusual but is not dangerous and heals over time.
+The chewing muscle may be affected, making it harder to open the mouth or chew for a few months.
+These symptoms usually improve within six months.

+At home, recovery requires pacing.
+Patients are advised to rest regularly, stay hydrated, eat well, and build up light activity slowly.
+Many people need a few weeks or months off work.
+Returning sooner is possible but often increases fatigue.

+## Risks and recovery with endovascular treatment

+* **Severe brain injury or death**: Again rare, around 1%.
+* **Stroke**: Occurs in about 3–5% of cases.
+* **Access site complications**: The site of entry into the blood vessels is usually the groin or wrist and some discomfort is common but usually temporary.
+It is possible to get bleeding after the procedure and obstruction of the blood vessel, which very rarely can require treatment such as further injections or surgery.

+In contrast to surgery, epileptic seizures and wound infection are generally not a concern.

+Advances in technology are reducing risks further. **Intrasaccular devices** such as the WEB, Neqstent, and Nautilus can treat wide-necked aneurysms.
+These devices have shown good success rates with low complication rates.

+Recovery is usually fairly rapid.
+Many patients are up and about the same or next day.
+In elective (planned) cases, discharge the day after treatment is usual.
+Hospital stays and long-term side effects are less frequent than after surgical clipping.

+## Why specialist centres matter

+Both clipping and endovascular procedures should be performed in hospitals with experienced teams, usually neuroscience centres.
+Access to an intensive care or high-dependency unit is essential after either procedure.
+Outcomes are better in centres that perform higher volumes of these procedures, where interventional neuroradiologists (specialists in treating blood vessels from inside) and neurosurgeons work closely together.

+## Key takeaways

+* Many aneurysms are best monitored with imaging and risk-factor control.
+* Two main treatments exist: **surgical clipping** (open operation) and **endovascular therapy** (minimally invasive).
+* Historically clipping was the only option, but most aneurysms suitable for endovascular treatment are now treated this way.
+* Clipping carries risks including **stroke** (5–15%), seizures, wound infection, and a small risk of **death** (\~1%).
+* Endovascular treatment also has risks of stroke and death, in addition to access site complications, but often carries lower risks particularly for certain types of aneurysms and **quicker recovery**, with discharge the next day.
+* Newer technology and techniques are making endovascular treatment even safer.
+* These procedures are best performed in specialist centres with high volumes and access to **intensive care** support.

 # Can you prevent brain aneurysms? {features}
 ---
 description: We delve into if brain aneuryms are inevitable or whether you can reduce your chances.